GST on Gold and How it Works

 GST on jewellery vs coins and bars

-• Gold jewellery: 3% GST on gold value + 5% on making charges
+• Gold jewellery attracts 3% GST on the gold value and an additional 5% GST on making charges.

-• Gold coins: 3% GST on metal value; no making charges
+• Gold coins are taxed at 3% GST on the metal value, with no making charges involved.

 How recent GST reforms (GST 2.0) impact gold taxation